MFAH Mission and Communities

 Although the MFAH depends on admissions revenue to support its operations, the Museum provides a number of opportunities for visitors to experience the collections, exhibitions, and programs at no charge.
 Nearly 40 percent of visitors to the MFAH and both house museums are admitted for free.

-• On Thursdays, general admission to the Museum is free for everyone.
+- On Thursdays, admission to the MFAH Permanent Collections is free for all individuals, courtesy of Shell USA, Inc.

 The Museum offers programs that serve students of all ages, such as: